Nursing/Family Nurse Practitioner

 Point of Pride

-Graduates of MCN's Family Nurse Practitioner (FNP) program achieved a 100 percent pass rate on the national family nurse practitioner certification examination in 2016.
+Mennonite College of Nursing's Family Nurse Practitioner program has had a 99% cumulative pass rate on the national certification exam since its founding.

 University Admission Requirements

-A student applying to a graduate certificate program or as a graduate student at-large must:
+A student applying to a graduate certificate program must:

 - have earned a four-year bachelor's degree or its equivalent from a college or university that is accredited by the appropriate regional accrediting association, or do so within one academic year